digital-land/specification/content/specification/article-4-direction.md

         - field: notes
           description: optional notes
         - field: organisation
-          description: the organisation responsible for article 4 directions
+          description: the organisation responsible for this article 4 direction
         - field: entry-date
           description: the date this information has been entered as a record
         - field: start-date